-Two months of heat and humidity and the “can’t wait for summer” excitement we had in May easily transforms into “it’s too hot out” crabbiness by August — and it doesn’t just affect our mood.
-All that time under the sun and in hot, humid air takes a toll on our skin, hair and clothes too!
+Two months of heat and humidity and the “can’t wait for summer” excitement we had in May easily transforms into “it’s too hot out” crabbiness — and it doesn’t just affect our mood.
+All that time under the sun and in hot, humid air takes a toll on our skin, hair, and clothes too!
 So we asked top beauty and fashion pros for their simple solutions to preventing (and reversing!) common summer woes for a sunnier you the rest of the season.

 Sidestep sweat stains.

 When temperatures soar, it seems no matter how much antiperspirant we apply, we’re still left with sweat stains on our clothes.
 The secret dermatologists tell their patients?
 Use an antiperspirant that contains 15 percent aluminum chloride just once a week.
 “The compound absorbs into skin and forms a ‘plug’ in glands to limit perspiration, and the higher concentration ensures sweat won’t seep through,” says New York City dermatologist Marina Peredo, M.D.
 Use just once a week (at night, when sweat glands are less active, giving ingredients more time to penetrate), and you’ll be sweat-free for seven days!

 On-the-go fix: Toss deodorizing wipes like Dove Deodorant Wipes Cucumber and Green Tea (Buy on Amazon, $18.45) in your bag and swipe on if you feel sweaty or smelly for fresh in a flash.